mataurrehman/flashcards/README.md

 ## Setup

-  - `cd falshcards` <br/>
+  - `cd flashcards` <br/>
-  Now run these two commands these will download the dependices and srtart the APP respectively.
+  Now run these two commands these will download the dependices and start the APP respectively.
  ```
   npm insatll
   npm start